The Public Life of Henry the Ninth: Release

 The trade show was held on January 30, 1935, and the film went into general release by Metro-Goldwyn-Mayer in June, 1935.
 It was released again in 1940, this time by Exclusive.

-The film is today considered a lost film.

 Critical reception

 Kinematograph Weekly reviewed the film in its June 15, 1935 issue, writing: "Pleasant artless comedy, no serious pretensions, but does fill an hour quite pleasantly.
 Lighting and photography are up to standard."

+The Daily Film Renter wrote: "Pleasing supporting feature for the masses ...
+Leonard Henry makes his screen debut in this, the maiden: effort of a new British production company, with a considerable degree of success. ...Aileen Latham stands out as an unprepossessing barmaid, who 'blossoms out' under Henry's tuition, while the heroine is played by Betty Frankiss.
+Wally Patch makes a robust landlord, and Mai [sic] Bacon has some good moments as his wife."

 The Monthly Film Bulletin wrote: "Good light entertainment.
 Without being riotously funny, the piece has a number of genuinely amusing situations.
 There are good sidelights on Cockney life.
 Leonard Henry is a likeable character in his first film, and is definitely a success.
 Betty Frankiss and George Mozart are supporting members of a competent cast."

-Picture Show wrote: "Leonard Hennry as the versatile potman is most entertaining, and Wally Patch makes an amusing landlord.
+Picture Show wrote: "Leonard Henry as the versatile potman is most entertaining, and Wally Patch makes an amusing landlord.
 Aileen Latham as the drudge Liz, who rises to barmaid and sings quite well, is well cast.
 The remainder of the players are good.
 Amusing entertainment."

 Picturegoer wrote: "An artless comedy of London life which had possibilities which have not been well exploited.
 Its chief claim to your attention is the fact that it marks Leonard Henry's screen debut.
 He shows in this modest start that he has what it takes, and I hope he will soon branch out rather more ambitiously. ...
 The story has the virtue of being unpretentious and sincerely simple.
 What it lacks is good timing and polish.
 Leonard Henry puts his songs over well, but is inclined to force the comedy at times.
 Wally Patch is very good as the landlord, as is Mae Bacon as his wife."